stripe-archive/adding-sales-tax/README.md

 Before you run the sample, be sure to you have a Stripe account with its own set of [API keys](https://stripe.com/docs/development#api-keys).

-To run the sample locally, copy the .env.example file to your own .env file in the integration you want to try:
+To run the sample locally, copy the .env.example file to your own .env file:

 ```
-cd using-webhooks
 cp .env.example .env
 ```